prathik-poojari/REACT-ToDo/README.md

 - **Mark Task as Completed:** Users can mark a task as completed by clicking the check (✅) icon.
 Completed tasks are displayed with a different style.
 - **Change Case:** Users can toggle all tasks between uppercase and lowercase using the "To UpperCase" or "To LowerCase" button.

-## Usage

-- **Add a Task:** Type your task in the input field and click on "Add Task".
-- **Complete a Task:** Click on the check (✅) icon to mark a task as completed.
-- **Delete a Task:** Click on the delete (❌) icon to remove a task from the list.
-- **Change Case:** Toggle between uppercase and lowercase for all tasks by clicking the "To UpperCase" or "To LowerCase" button.

 ## Technologies Used

 - **React:** For building the user interface